jongacnik/gr8/readme.md

 ### Why was this made?

 [f(css)](http://www.jon.gold/2015/07/functional-css/) is super and there are many solid approaches to functional css out there, `gr8` just happens to be my personal take.
 I like a system which is very flexible.
-Many of the sites which we make at [Folder Studio](http://folderstudio.com) would be quite tricky to pull off without quickly and easily adjusting utilities en masse.
+Many of the sites we make at [Folder Studio](http://folderstudio.com) would be quite tricky to pull off without quickly and easily adjusting utilities en masse.

 ### Why not use..?